Krystalblast/practice-python/README.md

 # practice-python
-## from HackerRanck coding challege
+## from HackerRank coding challege